top of page

 2. Scratting: The scratter is like a giant food processor and reduces the apples to pulp in moments.
 The scratter is switched on then clean apples are poured in the top and the pulp collected at the bottom.
 Ascorbic acid can be mixed in to prevent discolouration if required.
 It will take about 3 people to operate and can shred 40kg of fruit in a couple of minutes.

 3. Pressing: The press is operated by water.
 The perforated steel vessel is filled with 40L of shredded apples.
 One person controls the water pressure while another monitors juice flow and receptacle.
 When juice stops flowing the dry pulp is removed and reset for another run.
-A complete cycle takes about 10 minutes.

 4. Bottling: The juice batches are combined in a large vessel or kept separate if required (note: you must chaperone your own juice).
 Automatic filler funnels and jugs are used to fill the bottles.
-This task takes 4 or 5 people to keep up with the press.

 Bottles: